wangjiashengspace/myproject/readme.txt

 my test
 Git is a diffcult instrument

 the third in Windows edit

+the 1 xiugai